kartoza/sawps/docs/src/user/manual/explore/layers.md

     2. **Biome Type Dropdown**: The dropdown displays the names of biome types, with unique colors for easy identification.

-    3. **Ecosystem Type**: The map displays ecosystem type name.
+    3. **Ecosystem Type**: The map displays the ecosystem type name.

-    * **Layer Visibility**: You can control the visibility of the biome type layer using the checkbox provided.
-To show or hide the layer on the map, simply check or uncheck the box next to biome type.
+    * **Layer Visibility**: The user can control the visibility of the biome-type layer using the checkbox provided.
+To show or hide the layer on the map, simply check or uncheck the box next to the biome type.

 4. **Critical Biodiversity Areas Layer**: The `Critical Biodiversity Areas` layer highlights regions of significant ecological importance and high species diversity.
 It aids in identifying key areas for conservation efforts.